What are the filing fees for Kentucky LLCs?

 Kentucky's numbers make a strong case for itself.
 The $40 Articles of Organization fee looks even better when compared to neighboring states:

-Every neighboring state charges at least $55 more, sometimes seven times as much, just to start your business.
+Every neighboring state listed above charges at least $59 more, sometimes seven times as much, just to start your business.

 The savings continue after formation.
-Kentucky's annual report costs just $15 yearly, among the region's lowest recurring fees.
-Illinois wants $75 annually, Indiana charges $31, Virginia costs $50, and Tennessee can top $300 depending on business size.
-West Virginia charges $25, making Kentucky's $15 fee the most affordable in the region.
+Kentucky's annual report filing fee costs just $15 yearly, confirmed by the Kentucky SOS annual reports, making it among the lowest recurring fees in the region.
+Illinois wants $75 annually, Indiana charges $32 online on a biennial basis (per INBiz), Virginia costs $50, and Tennessee starts at $300 with fees scaling higher depending on member count.
+West Virginia charges $25, and Ohio LLCs have no annual report requirement at all under ORC Chapter 1706.
+Kentucky's $15 annual fee remains one of the most affordable in the region.

-With straightforward $40 filing, modest $15 renewal, and transparent processing, Kentucky offers one of the most wallet-friendly environments for entrepreneurs who'd rather invest in growth than paperwork..
+With a straightforward $40 filing, modest $15 renewal, and transparent processing, Kentucky offers one of the most wallet-friendly environments for entrepreneurs who'd rather invest in growth than paperwork.

 Additional filing fees to consider for Kentucky LLCs